AndyYu25/CX4640-f23-final/README.md

 Finite differences evaluate the differences between several points on the function with various forumalations to approximate the derivative, discretizing the function into a finite amount of steps and intervals.

-There are three basical low-order finite differences formulas: the forward difference formula, the backward difference formula, and the centered difference formula[2].
+There are three basic low-order finite differences formulas: the forward difference formula, the backward difference formula, and the centered difference formula[2].

 The forward difference formula is as follows: